ohs-foundation/kotlin-fhir/docs/unsupported-search-params.md

 These same expressions also have an unsupported `.ofType(Reference)` post-`where(...)` tail (see also [`.ofType(Type)` choice narrowing](#oftype-type-choice-narrowing)).
 Either gap on its own is enough to make the parameter unsupported — fixing only one would not be sufficient.

+**Feasibility:** Could be supported, but needs two additions together — parsing function-call predicates inside `where(...)` and extension-by-URL lookup — plus the `.ofType(...)` support noted above, since all three appear in the same expression.

 **Total:** 3 (R4: 1, R4B: 1, R5: 1)

 | Version | Resource                | Param name     | Type        | Target                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Expression                                                                                                                                                       | Source JSON                                                                                | Canonical URL                                                                                             |